Nils-Kolvenbach/website/src/tutorials/git-version-control/README.md

 ---
 title: "Version Control with Git"
-description: In this tutorial we will learn to use and love one of the most influencial workflow tools, which is basically used by every developer I've met so far.
+description: You will learn what Git is and how to use it from installation to maintaining a repository with multiple contributors.
 lang: en
 image: /images/git.png
 category: Basics